Blackprint/blackprint.github.io/docs/Custom Nodes/Port.md

 }
 ```

-## Adding component on port element
+## Add component on port element
-ToDo: this feature may get changed and will not be documented for now, but in a plan to be documented.
+This feature may get changed and will not be documented for now, but in a plan to be documented.

 ## Obtain connected cable list from a port
 Cable list from a port can be obtained by using the port's interface `portInterface.cables`.
 Below is the example if you want to obtain cable list when: